BGS PERSONALISED PROGRAMS: PLAYER FROM PRINCETON and ÁLVARO GARCÍA. TESTIMONIALS.

 “I was preselected for the Pan Am games in Peru but unfortunately I am not finally a part of the team this time.
 I will keep training hard and try to get into the next tournament.
 I feel very motivated with all the knowledge I acquired in BGS during these last 4 months.
 Concerning my objectives in squash, I would like to start playing PSA this year while I keep studying in Perú.
 After finishing my degree I am considering playing squash full time to see how high I can get in the PSA ranking.”

-BGS: Finally Adhitya, what about your impressions of Barcelona as a city?
+BGS: Finally, what about your impressions of Barcelona as a city and how it compares to life on Princeton campus?

 “Absolutely loved the city, it made a big difference in my experience.”